 Our choice: 740Ld

 The 7 Series has always struggled to match the imposing styling of rivals like the Mercedes S-Class and Audi A8.
 The styling is a bit conservative, especially when you compare it to the stylish Jaguar XJ.
 The 2012 facelift brought new LED headlights with BMW’s signature ‘Corona’ rings, a new kidney grille with fewer slats, and a reshaped front bumper to help channel air more efficiently around the front wheels.
-However, despite the changes, the 87 Series still lacks impact.
+However, despite the changes and its imposing size, the 7 Series still lacks impact.
 The changes were more obvious inside, with new thinner front seats, more sound-proofing and the addition of a 16-speaker Bang and Olufsen stereo.
 The options list includes a Rear Seat Entertainment package, which adds 9.2-inch monitors in the headrests for the benefit of rear seat passengers.
 There’s also an optional 10.25-inch black panel screen that replaces the traditional instrument cluster and changes its appearance based on which driving mode you’re in – Eco Pro, Comfort or Sport.
 For example, selecting Eco Pro mode turns the display blue and morphs the rev-counter into an efficiency dial, while in Sport the panel glows red and the speedometer and current gear are most prominent.

 The 7 Series is remarkably agile for a car of its size.
 All versions benefit from hi-tech Drive Dynamic Control with variable dampers, which serves up five settings; ECO PRO, Comfort, Comfort+, Sport and Sport+.
 As a result, it can challenge much smaller models for driving thrills.
 There’s also an option for electronically controlled four-wheel steering, which boosts manoeuvrability around town and sharpens responses at higher speeds.
-Sadly, even in its softest setting, the suspension fails to deliver the sort of cosseting ride you’d expect from a luxurious saloon of this size - despite being fitted with new rear dampers, suspension bushes and air-suspension.
+Sadly, even in its softest setting, the suspension fails to deliver the sort of cosseting ride you’d expect from a luxurious saloon of this size, despite being fitted with new rear dampers, suspension bushes and air-suspension.
 The engine line-up was heavily revised as part of the facelift.
 There are two diesel options – a 254bhp 730d and 309bhp 740d – as well as a total of four petrol options, including a 316bhp 3.0-litre six-cylinder turbocharged engine in the 740i and a range-topping 536bhp 6.0-litre V12 engine in the 760i.
-All 7 Series models now get BMW’s eight-speed automatic gearbox as standard, as well as stop-start, brake energy recuperation and electric power steering.
+All 7 Series models now get BMW’s smooth and responsive eight-speed automatic gearbox as standard, as well as stop-start, brake energy recuperation and electric power steering.
 The ActiveHybrid 7 is powered by a 3.0-litre six-cylinder petrol engine combined with an electric motor, for a total output of 349bhp and a 0-62mph time of 5.7 seconds.
-It’s capable of travelled on electric power alone for a few miles, but there isn’t a selectable electric-only mode and the petrol engine is always eager to get involved.
+It’s capable of travelling on electric power alone for a few miles, but there isn’t a selectable electric-only mode and the petrol engine is always eager to get involved.

-BMW is traditionally a strong performer in our annual Driver Power satisfaction survey, although it hasn’t scores as highly with our readers as fierce rivals Mercedes.
-It finished 14th out 30 in the 2012 manufacturer results, and although the 7 Series is a bit too rare to have featured in the Top 100, the latest 5 Series finished a very impressive 11th on its debut.
+BMW is traditionally a strong performer in our annual Driver Power satisfaction survey, although it hasn’t scored as highly with our readers as fierce rivals Mercedes.
+It finished 14th out of 30 in the 2012 manufacturer results, and although the 7 Series is a bit too rare to have featured in the Top 100, the latest 5 Series finished a very impressive 11th on its debut.
 The 7 Series has never been subjected to a Euro NCAP crash test, but it would almost certainly receive a five-star result.
 Every version comes loaded with safety kit, including a whole host of airbags, electronic stability control, adaptive xenon headlamps and brake lights that get brighter the harder you brake.
 A Lane Departure Warning system, a Head-up Display and even Night Vision are available on the options list - although we rather think the latter is a gimmick rather than a serious driver aid.
 There’s also a new system that recognises pedestrians in the dark and highlights them with a beam of light, which is unique to BMW.

 There’s no getting away from the fact that owning a 7 Series is likely to incur seriously high running costs, but the BMW is better than some of its rivals here.
 If you go for the most efficient 730d, it has a claimed fuel consumption figure of 50.4mpg and CO2 emissions of 148g/km.
 The 740d also falls into the same tax bracket, with emissions of 149g/km and average mpg of 49.6.
 As for the petrols, the cheapest 7 Series to buy is the 740i and that manages 35.8mpg and emits 184g/km, but the range-topping 760i is less impressive, at 21.1mpg and 314g/km.
-The ActiveHybrid 7 is surprisingly inefficient, though, as it’s said to return 41.5mpg and CO2 emissions of 158g/km.
+The ActiveHybrid 7 is surprisingly inefficient, though, as it's claimed to return 41.5mpg and emits 158g/km of CO2.
 All new models come with a five years or 60,000 miles of free servicing as standard, but they also suffer from brutal depreciation and shed much of their value in the first few years of ownership.